webplatform/docs/guides/html_links/index.md

 links in the document and the resources they point to.

 You should also make sure that your page doesn't contain multiple links with the same wording but pointing to different resources.
-The classic mistake is "click here" links, worded like "To download the latest version of our tool '''click here'''".
+The classic mistake is "click here" links, worded like "To download the latest version of our tool <u>click here</u>".
 It's much better to use link text that explains what the link points to.
-For example, turn that sentence into "You can '''download the latest version of our tool''' and try it out for yourself."
+For example, turn that sentence into "You can <u>download the latest version of our tool</u> and try it out for yourself."

 The same applies to "more" links.
 These are often found in news sites, where you see a heading and some teaser text followed by a "more" or
 "full story" link.
 The solution to this problem is to either use a linked "more" image with some unique alternative text, or to add a